ChrisVN123/02476_mlops_exam/reports/README.md

 >
 > Answer:

 --- The total code coverage of code is 87%, which only includes the files data.py, api.py, model.py, which means that the files evaluate.py, train_model.py and train.py is not tested which is a clear weakness of our test setup.
-Even if the code coverage had been 100% we are of course still not sure that the code will be error free, since this still depends on the tests actulaly covering all the different possible sources of errors.
+Even if the code coverage had been 100% we are of course still not sure that the code will be error free, since this still depends on the tests actually covering all the different possible sources of errors.
 We might have tests which only tests for very specific errors such as the fact that our NN returns the correct model shape, but this does not ensure that the model cannot run into other errors. ---

 ### Question 9